 Heavy drinking is considered more than seven drinks per week for women, or more than 14 drinks per week for men.

 One study of people diagnosed with alcoholic hepatitis had a history of drinking more than seven drinks per day for 20 years.
 However, individuals who have drank significantly less for a shorter amount of time have been diagnosed with alcoholic hepatitis.
+It is also important to note that alcoholic hepatitis is not contagious.

 Other risk factors for alcoholic hepatitis are: